Contact our corporate or local offices directly.

 CADDESIGN), the PLS in the central server (Licensing Server hosted on

-LicenseServer) will allow license access by creating a User Name called
+LicenseServer) will allow license access by creating a User entry named

 In this case, an Altium NEXUS client license in the remote Licensing Server will be shown as leased by

 CADDESIGN).
 Even though the Altium NEXUS user is signed into the local department server, the software license is provided by the remote Licensing Server PLS (via the local server).
-Note that design client software shows a license as leased the user First Name Last Name, which for the created user in this example case is
+Note that design client software shows a license as leased to the User account Username, which for the created user in this example case is

 User profiles that have been synchronized to a Central PLS server in a multi-server setup can be added to Roles, just as with any other Server set to Local PLS mode.